 The Martin-O’Neill Fellowship is awarded to a graduate student from any department in the College of Science whose research involves computational modeling.
 This Fellowship covers a stipend of $25,000 disbursed quarterly ($6250/quarter) and a tuition waiver for the academic year.
 The Fellowship will begin at the start of fall term and continue for one calendar year.
 The Fellow’s department will be responsible for the tuition payment during the summer term at 3 credits.
 Each department may nominate one graduate student whose research focus involves computational modeling.
 Nominees in the 2ndor later years of the PhD program will be given preference during the selection process.

-Nominations in May; start date the following fall term
+Start date the following fall term.

 The Fellowship is awarded to a Ph.D. candidate whose scientific research makes use of computational modeling.
 All Ph.D. students beyond the first year are preferred, but any qualified student may be considered.

 - The candidate’s research towards the degree must make significant use of computational modeling

 - The candidate should have a 3.5 GPA or higher

 - The candidate must be enrolled in 12 credits per term in the academic year and at least 3 credits in summer

 - The candidate has joined a research group

 Each department may nominate one candidate.
 Submit one combined pdf file to firstname.lastname@example.org by the deadline with the following materials:

 - Cover Sheet template (attached) that contains (1-page maximum):